 Dosage

-30-60 minutes before a meal, eat 1/2-1 teaspoon of raw, roasted, or dried Sunflower seeds.
+Include them 30-60 minutes before a meal, eat 1/2-1 teaspoon of raw, roasted, or dried Sunflower seeds.
 They can also be added to salads as an alternative.
 You can also have 1-2 capsules twice a day.
 In the powdered form 1/4 teaspoon twice a day can be safely added to your routine.

 Sunflower seeds and diabetes: The good, the bad and the ugly

-The diabetices friendly seeds are particularly high in iron, zinc, manganese, copper, selenium, and calcium.
 Moreoever, coupled with several vital minerals, sunflower seeds have a high concentration of B-complex vitamins.
 Niacin, folic acid, thiamin (vitamin B1), pyridoxine (vitamin B6), pantothenic acid, and riboflavin.
-The richnes of these nutrients have been shown to help improve blood sugar control in people with diabetes.
+The consumption of these rich nutrients help improve blood sugar control in people with diabetes.

 Drawbacks !